 You might just be tempted to shoot at the highest frame rate possible and then choose the level of slow motion later.
 It’s not necessarily a bad approach, but before you do that by default, consider the following example.
 I took my Panasonic G9 and shot two videos of a nonmoving subject: one at 30 fps and one at 180 fps.
 I used the same ISO and aperture, but of course different shutter speeds.
 To compensate for the different shutter speeds, I carefully turned up my video light until a proper exposure was obtained in both.
 Note that the level of detail is better in the 30 fps shot:

 It’s clear that the quality with 180 fps looks more compressed.
 That’s because higher frame rate video like 180 fps often has reduced quality on many cameras, so you should not go higher than necessary when maximum quality is important to your shot.
+Of course, on more modern cameras like the Panasonic G9 II, you should not see as much of an effect since more recent cameras have much higher video bitrates.

 Finally, I should mention that the 180 degree shutter rule says to shoot at one over twice the frame rate at which you are shooting, even if the final output frame rate is different.
 For example, if you your final video will be in 30 fps, but you are shooting at 60 fps for a 2x slow motion effect, you should shoot at 1/125 while you are shooting at 60 fps.